cryptable/eidonkey/readme.md

 or
 eidonkey --gencert
 it will generate cert.crt and cert.key (unprotected private key) in the current directory, which can directly be used by the service.
+But now the CA and SSL certificates never leave the application.